Skip to main content

-chest pain (mastalgia) — a common complaint among women — can include
+chest pain (mastalgia) — a common complaint among women — can include chest tenderness, sharp burning pain or tightness in your chest tissue.
+The pain may be constant or it may occur only occasionally.

 Most times, chest pain signals a noncancerous (benign) chest condition and rarely indicates chest cancer.
 Still, unexplained chest pain that doesn’t go away after one or two menstrual cycles or that persists after menopause and occurs in one specific area of your chest needs to be evaluated by your doctor.